uol-mediaprocessing-202021/medienverarbeitung-b-color-and-tone-correction/README.md

 # medienverarbeitung-b-color-and-tone-correction
-medienverarbeitung-b-color-and-tone-correction created by GitHub Classroom

-Marwin Kröger, Tugba Dalmaz and Franziska Ernst
+Color and Tone Correction created by Marwin Kröger, Tugba Dalmaz and Franziska Ernst